Trump weighs pulling US troops from Germany amid clash with chancellor over Iran war

 "The president's comments were seemingly in response to Merz's speech in Marsberg Monday, where he said the U.S. was being 'humiliated by the Iranian leadership.'"

-Vague Attribution: The phrase 'seemingly in response' introduces speculation without sourcing, weakening accountability for the narrative link between Merz’s comments and Trump’s threat.
+Vague Attribution: The phrase 'seemingly in response' introduces speculation without sourcing, implying causality between Merz’s remarks and Trump’s post without evidence.

-"The president's comments were seemingly in response to Merz's speech in Marsberg Monday"
+"The president's comments were seemingly in response to Merz's speech"

 AGENDA SIGNALS